fpgaprince/rtd/docs/source/fundamentals.rst

 Bits
 ------------------
     In the digital realm/digital system, everything is discrete as apposed to being continuous in its analog counterpart/realm/domain..
-    We limit our quantization or representation of data to two discrete states.
+    We limit our quantization or representation of signal (data) to two discrete states.

+    Something with only two states/parts/element, can be described as binary.
+    In math, systems, numbers and notation can also be binary.
+    Our math and arithmetic manipulation will all revolve around this and will lay the groundwork and foundation for digital systems.

+    The states are quantize into two binary digits (BIT), 1 and 0.
+    Note, that this is simply a numerical representation..
+    At the circuit level, there is no such thing as a 1 or a 0.

-    But what are we quantizing?
+    What are we quantizing?
 Voltage levels.

-    And thus we are limiting the transistors to two states, on or off.

-    In math, a system in which only two states are used is binary.
-    Our math and arithmetic manipulation will all revolve around this.

-    We quantize these states into two binary digits (BIT), 1 and 0.
-    Note, that this is simply a numerical representation..
-    At the circuit level, there is no such thing as 1 or 0.

     There are only voltage levels, commonly 5V, 3.3V, 2.5V, 1.8V. (depending on time and technology)

+    What do we mean by states?
+The state of the transistor, on or off.
+    By controling the voltage level, we determine whether one is on or off.

 .. note::